• Skip to primary navigation

 • Then add coconut milk and let it get cooked till it dry like chukka.
 If you prefer gravy kind then switch off at that stage itself.

-• If you prefer you can garnish with a tsp of chopped coriander leaves.
+• If you prefer you can garnish with a teaspoon of chopped coriander leaves.
 Enjoy tasty Mutton Chukka!

 Video